Team-Fennec/WinterEngine/README.md

 - Broad PRs should be split up into several more specific PRs if possible
 - Pull using rebase, avoid having merge commits in your history
 - All code should be formatted according to the editorconfig file inside the repository
-- All code sources should be legally sourced, Leaked code will result in a ban from contributing

 # Acknowledgements
 **Sources for logo:**